 Donald "Curly" Smith

-After serving in the U.S. Navy in World War II, Curly trained horses for a couple of years before becoming a jockey’s agent, responsible for helping jockeys find mounts.
+After having served in the U.S. Navy in World War II, Curly had trained horses for a couple of years before becoming a jockey’s agent, responsible for helping jockeys find mounts.

-“I became racing secretary in 1969, and it just evolved into different promotions,” Curly says.
+“I became racing secretary in 1969, and it just evolved into different promotions,” Curly said.
 “I stayed racing secretary all the time and became director of racing and then vice president of racing.”

-While he was serving in different positions, he remained racing secretary as well, writing races and working closely with trainers to help fill those races, one of the biggest challenges of the job.
+While he had been serving in different positions, he had remained racing secretary as well, writing races and working closely with trainers to help fill those races, one of the biggest challenges of the job.

-Curly also helped create the AQHA Racing Council and served on the first American Quarter Horse Hall of Fame selection committee in 1982.
+Curly also had helped create the AQHA Racing Council and had served on the first American Quarter Horse Hall of Fame selection committee in 1982.